AxisOfEval/defaulter/README.md

 For example, a `User` model can have many `Email` models using ActiveRecords `has_many` functionality.
 But which email address do you send mail to?
 Certainly not all, that's just irritating.
 Instead, marking a particular record as default and sending mail there is a much better idea.
 The defaulter gem allows you to achieve that rather simply.

+## Compatibility

+Defaulter works with Rails 4+.
+Backporting to Rails 3.2 is work in progress.

 ## Installation

 ### Step 1